 Nam Cat Tien is one of the best places in the south for camping.
 You can bring your own tents or rent one for 80,000VND to 200,000VND.

-There are about 7 hotels around the park but only Green Cat Tien Hotel is located at the tourist center and run by the park’s management board.
-There are many room types with price quoted from 320,000VND (4 people room) to 1,100,000VND (superior triple room) and you can book online.
+There are about 7 hotels around the park but only Green Cat Tien Hotel is located at the tourist centre and run by the park’s management board.
+There are many room types with the price quoted from 320,000VND (4 people room) to 1,100,000VND (superior triple room) and you can book online.

 What to do

 Trekking is the main activity at any national park.
-Cat Tien offers a variety of trekking routes which feature old, giant trees like Tung tree, Go Do (Afzelia cylocarpa), Bang Lang forest with the very special Bang Lang tree (Largerstromia ovalfolia) with 6 separated trunks; animals watching like crocodile, many birds and butterflies.
-The treks must be organized with the headquarters with walks from few hours to overnight.
+Cat Tien offers a variety of trekking routes which feature old, giant trees like Tung tree, Go Do (Afzelia cylocarpa), Bang Lang forest with the very special Bang Lang tree (Largerstromia ovalfolia) with 6 separated trunks; animals watching like a crocodile, many birds and butterflies.
+The treks must be organized with the headquarters with walks from a few hours to overnight.

 Boat trips are available at Bau Sau, or trips to Ta Lai by canoes.
 Bicycle is often another option for trekking like for Bau Sau route.
-Kayaking can be arranged at Ta Lai if you prefer exploring on water.
+Kayaking can be arranged at Ta Lai if you prefer exploring on the water.

 What to see

 Bau Sau (Lake of Crocodile) shouldn’t be missed if you ever pay a visit to the park.
 The lake lies deep in the forest and is said to be the living place of crocodiles.
-But reaching this lake is not an easy feat: you have to either trek the whole way of 15 kilometers or hop on a car for only 10 kilometers then walk the rest.
+But reaching this lake is not an easy feat: you have to either trek the whole way of 15 kilometres or hop on a car for only 10 kilometres then walk the rest.
 The path that leads to Bau Sau is not too tough, there are guiding signs everywhere.
-You will have chance to see many flora species and one of them is the giant 400 year old Tung tree (similar to the trees at Ta Prohm – Angkor) so big that a ring of 20 people can’t embrace it all.
+You will have chance to see many flora species and one of them is the giant 400-year-old Tung tree (similar to the trees at Ta Prohm – Angkor) so big that a ring of 20 people can’t embrace it all.
 This tree is 3km away from the lake and there is no way you will miss it.
 Other than the crocodile, Bau Sau lake is very scenic and peaceful, you can catch a lot of fishes here and get them cooked right at the spot.
 And most important, there are safe places to camp and stay over the night near the lake with protection from forest guards.
 The crocodiles can still be found in the lake and are pretty tame.
-They will do you no harm if you stay keep the distance.
+They will do you no harm if you stay to keep the distance.
 Swimming is not recommended.

 Ben Cu Rapid is one of many rapids in Cat Tien and probably the most famous.
-In dry season, the rapid looks like a small stream flowing through thick forests.
-When the rains come, it turns into a fierce little waterfall with fast flows and huge volume of water through hundreds of rocks.
+In the dry season, the rapid looks like a small stream flowing through thick forests.
+When the rains come, it turns into a fierce little waterfall with fast flows and a huge volume of water through hundreds of rocks.
 The best time to visit is from December to April.
-It will take you only 20 minutes of walking from the center.
+It will take you only 20 minutes of walking from the centre.
 Camping is allowed here.

-Troi and Dung waterfalls are great sites for small treks at Cat Tien national park.
+Troi and Dung’s waterfalls are great sites for small treks at Cat Tien national park.
 Most suitable time to visit is between December and May.
-The total length of this route is 8 kilometers and costs you 2 hours of trekking.
+The total length of this route is 8 kilometres and costs you 2 hours of trekking.
 On the way to the falls, visitors can admire many strange species of mushrooms and trees.
 The falls are high but have great rock settings and very suitable for camping and picnic.